bitnami/charts/CONTRIBUTING.md

 ### Technical Requirements

 - Must pass CI jobs for linting and test the changes on top of different k8s platforms.
-(Automatically done by Bitnami CI/CD pipeline).
+(Automatically done by the Bitnami CI/CD pipeline).
 - Must follow [Helm best practices](https://helm.sh/docs/chart_best_practices/).
 - If the chart contains a _values-production.yaml_ apart from _values.yaml_, ensure that changes are implemented in both files.
 - Our CI/CD needs to modify the PR (`bitnami-bot` will update `values*.yaml`).
 To do so, it's necessary you allow "edits from maintainers".
 Find more information in [this link](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).